Waterloo breathes new life into London’s iconic Herbal House

 Nick says: “I feel really proud to have been part of this refurbishment.
 It is such an impressive building and it was great to watch it take shape.

 “We used swirl diffusers in a mill finish from Waterloo for the main part of the project which celebrated the industrial heritage of the building.
-In an open plan office, it’s vital for good air circulation, Waterloo’s swirl diffusers are designed to produce radial air patterns to nearly two meters and offer excellent air mixing.
+In an open plan office, it’s vital for good air circulation, Waterloo’s swirl diffusers are designed to produce radial air patterns to nearly two metres and offer excellent air mixing.

 “To keep in line with the interior styling, airline linear grilles were supplied in white aluminium.
 They look impressive as they can be installed in long continuous runs and offer a horizontal projection of air.